mnnxp/names-changer/README.md

     }
 }
  ```
+### Why is it?
+This for update old sql schems with names include of upper case e.g.

 ### What's new
+0.2.1
+  - fixed bug with skipping small words, i.e. "idExt", "idEx", "dE".
 0.2.0
   - fixed bug with method name
   - added recursive processing of segments without spaces: